The silver screen memory of Los Angeles

-Later in the evening we drove up to Griffith Park and visited the Griffith Observatory.
-This is really classic ground for many film productions.
+We wander through Griffith Park up to Griffith Observatory, a classic ground for many film productions.
 Being a prominent location in Rebel Without a Cause from 1955, James Dean even got a bust here on the western edge.
-It’s placed near the location where Arnold himself attacked the punks in the first Terminator movie 1984, with the Hollywood sign in the background.
+It’s placed near the location where Arnold attacked the punks in the first Terminator movie 1984.
+With the Hollywood sign in the background, it doesn’t get to be more movie nostalgic than this.

 “Space may be the final frontier